-How do School Milk Coolers Keep Milk Cool?
+How Do Commercial Milk Coolers Keep Milk Cold?

-What are the Features and Capacities Available for Powers School Milk Coolers?
+What are the Capacities Available for Powers School Milk Coolers?

 Powers Equipment school milk coolers have several capacities available.
 High-quality features and construction make it easy to serve and store milk and stand the test of time.
 The three capacities/ models available for Powers Equipment school milk coolers are as follows:

 - 8 case capacity Model 681